apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump Media stock tumbles as the SEC charges its auditor with 'massive fraud'**
+**Padres, Marlins close to Luis Arraez trade**

-You can read more about it [here](https://markets.businessinsider.com/news/stocks/djt-stock-price-crash-trump-media-auditor-fraud-charge-sec-2024-5).
+You can read more about it [here](https://www.mlb.com/news/padres-marlins-luis-arraez-trade).

 ## Requirements
 - Python 3.8